JonDouglas/jondouglas.github.io/_posts/2019-05-29-whats-next.md

 Although this blog is primarily Android focused, I want to start talking about other aspects that I think are beneficial for mobile developers as a whole.
 That involves product-market fit, customer development, user experience, application development, continuous delivery, and much more.
 I hope you're just as excited as I am, especially to be repurposing a blog.

-Thank you all for reading.
+Thank you all for reading & support throughout the years.